Kansas UCCJEA

 own motion, or request of another court.

-court of this state shall consider whether it is appropriate for a court of
+state shall consider whether it is appropriate for a court of another state to

-another state to exercise jurisdiction.
-For this purpose, the court shall allow
+exercise jurisdiction.
+For this purpose, the court shall allow the parties to

-the parties to submit information and shall consider all relevant factors,
+submit information and shall consider all relevant factors, including:

-continue in the future and which state could best protect the parties and the
+future and which state could best protect the parties and the child;

 (4) the relative financial circumstances of the parties;